Contact Information

 Her works have been performed by major orchestras and ensembles worldwide, including the San Francisco Symphony, Seattle Symphony, Orpheus Chamber Orchestra, Santa Rosa Symphony, Boston Modern Orchestra Project, New Jersey Symphony Orchestra, Alarm Will Sound, and The President’s Own United States Marine Band.
 Her music is also championed by prominent chamber groups such as Windscape, Chinook Winds, Argus Quartet, Donald Sinta Quartet, and the Chamber Music Society of Central Virginia, as well as international ensembles including Orkest de ereprijs (Netherlands), Avanti!
 Chamber Orchestra (Finland), ICon Arts Ensemble (Romania), Cecilia Quartet (Canada), 15.19.
 Ensemble (Italy), Ascanio Quartet (Italy), and Atlas Ensemble (Netherlands), among others.

 Beyond composition, Shuying is committed to fostering cultural dialogue through music.
 She founded the Four Corners Ensemble, dedicated to championing new works and cross-cultural storytelling, with performances at Carnegie Hall’s Weill Hall, OPERA America, and the Shanghai Conservatory of Music.
 She also launched the Operation Opera Festival, an annual initiative supporting composers, vocalists, and pianists in developing new chamber operas and art songs.
-Four Corners’ debut album, World Map, featuring a series of chamber concertos by Shuying, has received acclaim in Gramophone, American Record Guide, Pizzicato, and Take Effect.
+Four Corners’s debut album, World Map, featuring a series of chamber concertos by Shuying, has received acclaim in Gramophone, American Record Guide, Pizzicato, and Take Effect.